byronbytes/TasksLegacy/README.md

-# Please check out https://github.com/LiteTools/Tasks for an updated and maintaned version!!! !!! !!!
+# 🔔 🔔 🔔Please check out https://github.com/LiteTools/Tasks for an updated and maintaned version!!! !!! !!!  🔔 🔔 🔔

 ## Notice: This version of Tasks was written with an old verison of C# and .NET Framework, we have moved to a more stable system.